$\mathcal{C}$-Hereditarily conjugacy separable groups and wreath products: Hereditarily conjugacy separable torsion groups

 \section{Hereditarily conjugacy separable torsion groups}

-In this section, we prove that the Grigorchuk group is hereditarily conjugacy separable, that is, we show that every finite-index subgroup of the Grigorchuk group is conjugacy separable.
+In this section, we prove that the Grigorchuk group is hereditarily conjugacy separable.
+In particular, we show that every finite-index subgroup of the Grigorchuk group is conjugacy separable.
 We begin by defining the Grigorchuk group as follows.